aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ### Collaboration and Communication

 Thank you for visiting my portfolio website.
-I invite you to explore my resume, publications, and achievements, and I look forward to connecting with fellow researchers, professors, and industry professionals who share a passion for advancing computer vision technology.
+I invite you to explore my resume, publications, and other writings, and I look forward to connecting with fellow researchers, professors, and industry professionals who share a passion for advancing computer vision technology.